-View all webinar recordings at scacompanies.com/training/webinars
+View all on-demand webinar recordings at scacompanies.com/training/webinars.

-IN SUMMARY:
+IN SUMMARY

-TRAINING
+TRAINING:

-We specialize in providing a superior training experience facilitated by our industry-recognized instructors who are experts in their respective fields.
+We specialize in providing a superior training experience facilitated by our industryrecognized instructors who are experts in their respective fields.
 As industry leaders, instructors deliver engaging learning solutions and the highest-quality technical training.

-Courses are offered publicly, in-house, and in live online formats.
+Courses are offered publicly, privately, and in live online formats.
 Public courses are held in our training center in Houston, TX and promote learning away from the distractions of the office.
-Conveniently select the course date and customize course content to fit your needs with an inhouse course.
+A private course enables date selection and customization of course content to fit your needs.
 Live online courses allow participants to cover the same content at a fraction of the classroom cost while enjoying the conveniences of learning remotely.